Do you find it hard to fall asleep?

 Higher doses suppress your natural melatonin production, further adding to your sleep problems.

 If you suffer from insomnia, ask your doctor about the correct dosage of melatonin.
+Please consult a doctor before taking any medicine.

 This may sound stupid, but it works.